Nikolam96/Nikolam96/README.md

 📚 Enthusiastic about building exciting projects and contributing to open-source initiatives.
 <!-- 👯 I’m looking to collaborate on ... -->
 <!-- 🤔 I’m looking for help with ... -->
-- 💬 Ask me about React, TailwindCSS, NextJS, MongoDB, Mongoose
+- 💬 Ask me about React, TailwindCSS, ExpressJS, MongoDB, Mongoose
 <!-- 📫 How to reach me: ... -->
 <!-- 😄 Pronouns: ... -->
 <!-- ⚡ Fun fact: ... -->